 The Company is subject to periodic review by domestic tax authorities for audit of the Company's income tax returns.
 These audits generally include questions regarding the Company's tax filing positions, including the amount and timing of deductions and the allocation of income among various tax jurisdictions.
 In evaluating the exposures associated with the Company's various tax filing positions, including state and local taxes, the Company recorded reserves for probable exposure.
 A significant amount of time may pass before a particular matter, for which the Company may have established a reserve, is audited and fully resolved.
-The IRS has completed its exam of the Company's position to remove the restrictions under Section 382 of the Internal Revenue Code of approximately \$73.8 million of NOLs.
+The IRS has completed its exam of the Company's tax returns for tax years 2001 through 2003 and has issued a report of its findings.
+The examiner's primary finding is the disallowance of the Company's position to remove the restrictions under Section 382 of the Internal Revenue Code of approximately \$73.8 million of NOLs.
 These restricted NOLs relate to fresh start accounting from the Company's reorganization in 1992.
 The Company has appealed the examiner's disallowance of these NOLs to the Office of the Appeals.